-As you can see, there are a few difficult ways to become a recognised Lord or Lady in the United Kingdom – some of which will allow you to be recognised in the House of Lords, some of which will cost a considerable amount of money, but all of which are not easily achieved by just anyone.
+As you can see, there are a few difficult ways to get the title of Lord or Lady in the United Kingdom – some of which will allow you to be recognised in the House of Lords, some of which will cost a considerable amount of money, but all of which are not easily achieved by just anyone.

 The souvenir plots of land offered by Highland Titles are offered as a way for people around the world to feel an attachment to Scotland and become closer to it.
 As the plots remain registered to Highland Titles, you are not officially a landowner but will receive a gift pack, you may also purchase a Master Deed Poll if you would like to pursue a name change.

 Not all jurisdictions allow for this, however, many of our community choose to refer to themselves in a fun manner within friends and family as opposed to legally having the name changed.